 Music Theory Classes

-The goal of the new theory curriculum is to foster critical music literacy skills in students across all areas of instruction.
-This curriculum is designed to help all Levine students to develop a deep understanding of the music they are performing, and to provide them with a set of skills to pursue musical endeavors outside of performance.
+Levine’s music theory classes foster critical music literacy skills.
+This curriculum is designed to help all Levine students to develop a deep understanding of the music they are performing, and to provide them with a set of skills to pursue creative endeavors in music.

 Each theory level corresponds to a level in Levine’s keyboard-skills curriculum.
 The keys, scales, and concepts taught in each level of the theory sequence correspond to those of the keyboard-skills sequence.